rexlManu/la-dpsmeter/README.md

 We call the pc where you run the game the main computer.

+Here are three options for where to run the DPS meter, which can then be accessed in a web-based UI on your main computer:
+1. On your main computer
+2. On a Virtual Machine on your main computer
+3. On a remote computer on the same network as your main computer

+Evaluate your tolerance for risk (highest-to-lowest risk) and your tolerance for overhead (lowest-to-highest overhead).

 ### First step: Setup docker

-You have to install docker on the machine where you will be running the meter.
-You have three main options:
+You have to install docker on the machine where you will be running the meter (any of the three options from setup above).
-1. On your main computer (easiest but may carry higher risk, despite being abstracted in a Docker container)
-2. On a Virtual Machine on your main computer (generally safe)
-3. On a remote computer on the same network as your main computer (nice if you don't want the risk of option 1 or to deal with a VM)

 For instructions on how to install docker, check [docker desktop](https://www.docker.com/).